Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Kelsey Jones, Managing Editor of Search Engine Journal

 I think more and more brands will be focusing on personalized service.
-We’ve all seen those great examples of brands going above and beyond to fix something for a customer fast (e.g., I wrote about how Delta was my savior way back in 2011 on my personal blog) but I think there will be even more of a shift to certain employees becoming brand champions or “figureheads” of companies on social media.
+We’ve all seen those great examples of brands going above and beyond to fix something for a customer fast (e.g., I wrote about how Delta was my savior way back on my personal blog) but I think there will be even more of a shift to certain employees becoming brand champions or “figureheads” of companies on social media.

 I think customers appreciate when they realize they are talking to a specific person.
 It really makes a difference when a brand’s Twitter account ends the tweet with the person who wrote the tweet’s initials, because then it shows that it’s real people behind the public face of the company.
 It creates connections; it makes your employees someone customers feel they can reach out to, instead of throwing their request into the virtual circus of customer service and hoping someone will respond.